 Not only is construction ongoing to add bike lanes and parking to reduce pedestrian traffic, the number of traffic lanes is being reduced from four to two in an effort to force drivers to slow down.

 Natural Bridge is yet another popular yet dangerous place to walk in St. Louis.
 About 20% of all pedestrian accidents in 2020 and 2021 occurred on Grand, Kingshighway and Natural Bridge – even though these streets make up less than 1% of all lane miles in the city.

 Hurt in a crash on one of St. Louis’ most dangerous streets?
 We can help.

-The attorneys with Langdon & Emison have an extensive amount of experience helping people injured in vehicle and pedestrian accidents that occurred through no fault of their own.
+The St. Louis personal injury lawyers with Langdon & Emison have an extensive amount of experience helping people injured in vehicle and pedestrian accidents that occurred through no fault of their own.
 We know how to conduct a thorough investigation into the accident and obtain the evidence our clients need to have the strongest case possible against the liable party and their insurance company.

 If you would like more information on how we can help you recover the compensation you deserve, call us at (866) 931-2115 or contact us online to schedule a free consultation.